Shin Ultraman: Plot

-The SSSP are briefly detained for aiding Ultraman but are soon released after their Chief convinces the Ministry that Ultraman coerced them.
+The SSSP are briefly detained for aiding Ultraman but are soon released after their Chief convinces his superior that Ultraman coerced them.
 Kaminaga converses with Zōffy in the forest where Kaminaga was injured.
 It is revealed that Kaminaga was not injured but killed by debris when Ultraman landed.
 Inspired by Kaminaga's sacrifice, Ultraman had assumed his identity to better understand him.
 Zōffy informs Ultraman that he is to face punishment for breaking their planet's code of merging with a human.
 Believing that humanity would pose a threat if they could evolve into giants, Zōffy employs the ultimate weapon Zetton to eradicate them.

-Kaminaga warns the SSSP of this, leaves them a flash drive, and flies to Earth’s orbit as Ultraman to stop Zetton.
+Kaminaga warns the SSSP of this, leaves them a flash drive, and flies to Earth's orbit as Ultraman to stop Zetton.
 Defeated, Kaminaga is hospitalized while the government decides not to disclose humanity's fate to the world as a final act of mercy.
 SSSP physicist Akihisa Taki opens Kaminaga's flash drive and uncovers the basic principles and theorems of the Beta Capsule and higher dimensional domains.
 After Kaminaga regains consciousness, Taki reveals to him the method that he and international scientists had devised to defeat Zetton.
 Kaminaga transforms into Ultraman and opens a black hole by igniting the Beta Capsule one millisecond before Zetton fires its heatwave.
-Zetton and Ultraman are swallowed by the black hole but Zōffy rescues Ultraman.
+The black hole swallows Zetton and Ultraman but Zōffy rescues Ultraman.

 Zōffy insists that Ultraman returns to their planet, but Ultraman wishes to stay and protect Earth.
 Zōffy refuses to compromise, thus Ultraman decides to sacrifice himself to resurrect Kaminaga.
 Zōffy questions Ultraman's decision to sacrifice himself to save an inferior race, but after witnessing their teamwork to defeat Zetton, he is forced to admire their tenacity in the face of death.

-The SSSP greets Kaminaga as he opens his eyes, having received a second chance at life.
+The SSSP then greets Kaminaga as he opens his eyes, having received a second chance at life.